pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

 _________________________________________________________________
 ~~~

-Note:
+**Settings and results:**

 * Sigmoid is used as activation function at every node.
 We also tried ReLU but this didn't perform well.
 * Dropout is utilized to prevent overfitting.
 * For the loss function, we used binary crossentropy with RMSprop as optimizer (SGD also performed well but needed more iterations to converge).
-* We applied mini-batch training (batch_size=32, epoch=20) with early stopping (patience=4) on an AWS [g2.2xlarge instance](https://aws.amazon.com/ec2/instance-types/).
+* We applied mini-batch training (batch_size=32, epoch=20) with early stopping (patience=4) on an [AWS g2.2xlarge instance](https://aws.amazon.com/ec2/instance-types/).
 * Stratified k-fold cross-validation with k=10 was also used at the end to evaluate the model against overfitting.

-The average loss convergence for both training and validation for each split can be found in figure 1.
+* The average loss convergence for both training and validation for each split can be found in figure 1.
 We can see that the training and validation loss is decreasing which is good for us as the network is actually learning something.
+* On average we get very high recall and precision values (~99%) for each run.
+* The trained neural network model for each k iteration was also saved and at the end we picked the best model for scoring according to the highest recall score.

 {{< responsive-figure src="/images/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum/average_loss.png" class="center" >}}
 <p align="center">